New Media Marketing BS

 Selected Employer Hiring PartnersAccelerate Media, Ad Council, Butler Till Media, Canon USA, Fieldtex, Intuit, Krative, Partners & Napier, Vanguard, Wegmans, Xerox Corp

 Contact UsWe appreciate your interest in your career and we will make every effort to help you succeed.
-Call our office and ask to speak with Tabitha Arrendell, the career services coordinator who works with the New Media Marketing program.
-You can access information about services through our web site at www.rit.edu/co-op/careers.
+Feel free to contact Lisa Monette, the career services coordinator who works with the New Media Marketing program.
+You can access information about services through our web site at https://www.rit.edu/careerservices.

 Rochester Institute of Technology .
 Office of Career Services and Cooperative Education